honboubao/TextMaps/data_scripts/README.md

-# Scripts used for downloading shop web pages
+# Scripts used for downloading product pages

 ## Software needed